Nipple

 The nipple is a raised region of tissue on the surface of the breast from which, in lactating females, milk from the mammary gland leaves the body through the lactiferous ducts to nurse an infant.
 The milk can flow through the nipple passively, or it can be ejected by smooth muscle contractions that occur along with the ductal system.
 The nipple is surrounded by the areola, which is often a darker colour than the surrounding skin.

-Male mammals also have nipples but without the same level of function or prominence.
-A nipple is often called a teat when referring to non-humans.
+When referring to non-humans, the female nipple is often called a teat.
 "Nipple" or "teat" can also be used to describe the flexible mouthpiece of a baby bottle.
+Male mammals also have nipples, but without the same level of function or prominence.

-In humans, the nipples of both males and females can be sexually stimulated as part of sexual arousal.
+In humans, the nipples of both females and males can be sexually stimulated as part of sexual arousal.
 In many cultures, female nipples are sexualized, or regarded as sex objects and evaluated in terms of their physical characteristics and sex appeal.
+As such, there are often mores for their coverage.

 Etymology

-The word "nipple" most likely originates as a diminutive of neb, an Old English word meaning "beak", "nose", or "face", and which is of Germanic origin.
-The words "teat" and "tit" share a Germanic ancestor.
-The second of the two, tit, was inherited directly from Proto-Germanic, while the first entered English via Old French.
+The word nipple most likely originates as a diminutive of neb, an Old English word of Germanic origin meaning "beak", "nose", or "face".
+The words teat and tit share a Germanic ancestor.
+The latter, tit, was inherited directly from Proto-Germanic, while the first entered English via Old French.